jenniferrnguyen/Picture-Block-Chain/README.md

 # Picture-Block-Chain

 A Linked List is a dynamic linear structure designed to hold any type of data.
-In this exercise, we develop and use a linked list to manipulate blocks of pixels from an image.
+In this project, a linked list is developed and used to manipulate blocks of pixels from an image.
-We have broken the image below into 9 Blocks.
+The image below has been broken into 9 Blocks.

 ![Screen Shot 2023-01-03 at 10 26 20 PM](https://user-images.githubusercontent.com/119923836/210496570-79259790-6ca4-466b-a2bf-7a6ce9c4699c.png)